VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

 The proposed VHU-Net was trained and evaluated on a system equipped with an Intel Ultra 9 185H processor running at 2.50 GHz and an NVIDIA GeForce RTX 4090 GPU.
 During training, the model was optimized using AdamW~\cite{loshchilov2017decoupled}, guided by the loss function defined in Eq.~(\ref{eq:totalloss}).
 All experiments were conducted using a batch size of 5 and a learning rate of 0.001.
-The hyperparameters were configured with $\xi$ set to 0.1 and ${\delta}$ to 0.00001.
+The hyperparameter was configured with $\xi$ set to 0.1.
+Besides, the KL divergence weighting was set to $\varepsilon = 0.1$, the smoothness regularization term weighting was set to $\lambda = 0.01$, and the scale parameter of the true posterior was set to $\delta = 0.00001$.
+Specifically, we initialized the loss weighting coefficients $\varepsilon$ and $\lambda$ to the same order of magnitude (e.g., all set to 1) and monitored the relative magnitudes of different loss terms during training. $\varepsilon$ and $\lambda$ were then adjusted such that the gradient contributions from each loss term were of comparable scale, ensuring balanced optimization among the KL divergence, reconstruction, and smoothness regularization terms.
+Additionally, as discussed in Section~\ref{sec:elboc}, the parameter $\delta$ controls the scale of the posterior distribution and is expected to be close to zero to encode spectral sparsity in the probabilistic formulation.
+Therefore, we choose a small value of $0.00001$.